 - The PAGB Distinctions/External Salons Group.Leader: Ann McDonald ARPS, DPAGB

-The PAGB Distinctions group has been set up to help people get the many distinctions available to them through the PAGB and FIAP distinctions route.
+The PAGB Distinctions group has been set up to help people work towards the many distinctions available to them through the PAGB and FIAP distinctions route.
 The group encourages members to strive to achieve the very high standard of photography required to achieve these distinctions.
 We will also look at work for people who are trying to enter images into both National and International Photographic Salons and encourage members to enter these competitions, because acceptances in these Salons will often help gain the FIAP distinctions.
 Meetings:

 - The Portrait Group.
 Joint leaders: Jan Davis and Andy Dulson

+Portraiture requires skill and experience and this group aims to give its participants the opportunity to learn through working with others in a studio-like setting or on location.
+The club relies on borrowing studio lights and using participants flash guns depending on the situation.
 The group does not have regular meetings but meets ad hoc when opportunities arise for people photography.
 In particular regular photo shoots at Chichester College Hair and Beauty and Barbers dept as well at events in the city such as Remembrance Day, St Pancras Wheelbarrow walk.
-Also there are opportunities to contribute to St Wilfrids Hospices’ Bubble Rush, Moonlight Walk and other events .
+Also there are opportunities to contribute to St Wilfrid’s Hospice’s Bubble Rush, Moonlight Walk and other events .

 - The Print Group.
-Leader: Lorna Brown
+Leader: George Atkins DPAGB

-Meetings: every 2nd Tuesday of the month.
+Meetings are held every 2nd Tuesday of the month at Tangmere Village Centre.

 Meetings: every 3rd Tuesday of the month.

-Unless noted otherwise in the above text, all of these meetings are held between 7:30pm and 9:30pm at Tangmere Village Hall in the small back room.
+Unless noted otherwise in the above text, all of these meetings are held between 7:30pm and 9:30pm at Tangmere Village Centre in the small back room.
 Please see the Programme page for meeting dates and other details.